-U.S. employees of AB, including each of our NEOs, are eligible to participate in the Profit Sharing Plan for Employees of AB (as amended and restated as of January 1, 2015, as further amended as of January 1, 2017 and as further amended as of April 1, 2018, the "Profit Sharing Plan"), a tax-qualified retirement plan.
+U.S. employees of AB, including each of our NEOs, are eligible to participate in the Profit Sharing Plan for Employees of AB (as amended and restated as of January 1, 2015, and as further amended as of January 1, 2017, as of April 1, 2018, and as of June 28, 2022, the "AB Profit Sharing Plan"), a tax-qualified defined contribution retirement plan.
 The Compensation Committee determines the amount of company contributions (both the level of annual matching by the firm of an employee's pre-tax salary deferral contributions and the annual company profit sharing contribution, if any).

-With respect to 2020, the Compensation Committee determined in December 2020 that employee deferral contributions would be matched on a dollar-fordollar basis up to 5% of eligible compensation and that there would be no profit sharing contribution.
+With respect to 2022, the Compensation Committee determined in November 2022 that employee deferral contributions would be matched on a dollar-fordollar basis up to 5% of eligible compensation and that there would be no profit sharing contribution paid by AB.